uyentran9/uyentran-ai-blog/index.md

 </p>

-Welcome — I’m **Victoria (Uyen Tran)**, an aspiring **AI researcher** with a quantitative foundation in **mathematics and statistics**, industry experience in **biotech data analysis**, and long-term goals in **AI for Biomedical and Healthcare**.
+Welcome — I’m **Victoria (Uyen Tran)**, an aspiring **AI researcher** with a strong quantitative background in **mathematics and statistics**, industry experience in **biotech data analysis**, and long-term goals in **AI for Biomedical and Healthcare**.

 ---

 ## 🎓 Early Mathematical Foundations
-My academic path began in Vietnam’s top magnet schools for mathematics:
+My academic path began in Vietnam’s top specialized schools for mathematics:

-- **Tran Dai Nghia Middle School For The Gifted – gifted mathematics program**
+- **Tran Dai Nghia Middle School For The Gifted (Mathematics track)**
-- **Le Hong Phong High School For The Gifted – Class A (top math-focused cohort)**
+- **Le Hong Phong High School For The Gifted (Class A - top math-focused cohort)**

-These programs gave me a strong early foundation in mathematical thinking, problem-solving, and quantitative rigor — skills that later shaped my interest in statistics, modeling, and machine learning.
+These programs build my foundation in **mathematical thinking, problem-solving, and analytical thinking** — skills that later shaped my interest in statistics, modeling, and machine learning.

 ---